 Things to Do When You Stay in Sparta, WI

 Wisconsin’s biking-friendly attitude is just one of the many wonderful reasons guests love to spend their vacations and weekend getaways at Franklin Victorian Bed & Breakfast.
-Located in the heart of the scenic Hidden Valleys region of Southwest Wisconsin, Sparta offers visitors a myriad of activities and attractions, including kayaking and canoeing on the Kickapoo River, Amish country tours, hiking, golfing, horseback riding, New Aquatics Center, wineries, breweries and of course, biking!
+Located in the heart of the scenic Hidden Valleys region of Southwest Wisconsin, Sparta offers visitors a myriad of activities and attractions, including kayaking and canoeing on the Kickapoo River, Amish country tours, hiking, golfing, horseback riding, Family Aquatics Center, cross country skiing, wineries, breweries and of course, Biking!
 There are so many things to do and see in western Wisconsin alone!